Why Your Dental Referral Marketing Isn’t Working

 Let’s face it.
 If dental referral marketing was easy, agencies like us would probably be out of business.

 Think about it.
-If each of your happy patients told their friends, families, co-workers, neighbors, and complete strangers how great your office was, you’d be turning away an overflow of new patients.
+If each of your happy patients told their friends, families, co-workers, neighbors, and complete strangers how great your office was, you’d be turning away an overflow of new dental patients.

 So, where the heck are they?